ORF-4450/Robot11/README.md

 3) Right click on the project in Eclipse and select "Refresh"

 ****************************************************************************************************************
+Version 11.4

+*	This branch represents my code after 2018 comp season with updates to autonomous code and inverting the signs on motor control so + means forward.
+All work prior to start of Pathfinder branch.
+There may be changes in Sean's code for the Portland event that are not recorded here.
+*	Includes fixes made to grabber auto pickup code fall 2018 to protect against motor burnouts experienced during practice for Girls Gen.
+*	Updated Assignments file to reflect control changes made during comp season but not recorded.

+R. Corn
+September 26, 2018

 Version 11.3

 *	As of completion of clone robot.